What is a No Claims Discount?

 It's a discount for no claims - I know.
 But what does that mean?

-You earn your No Claims Discount (NCD) or No Claims Bonus (NCB) over the insurance year by not making a claim on your policy that would mean your insurer having to make a payment for things like:
+Put simply - you can earn a No Claims Discount (NCD) or No Claims Bonus (NCB) over the insurance year (12 months) by not making a claim on your policy that would result in your insurer having to pay for things like:

 - Damage to your car or someone else's